- Overview

 Build system

-The build system integrates Daml smart contract with the Java and
+The build system integrates Daml smart contract with the Java and TypeScript applications.

-TypeScript applications.
 Running ./gradlew

-Daml model, packages contracts into DAR files, and prepares deployment.
+build generates code from the Daml model, packages contracts into DAR files, and prepares deployment.

-To understand the project structure, dependencies, and root project
+To understand the project structure, dependencies, and root project configuration, examine quickstart/build.gradle.kts

 .

-To extend the build system for your application, create parallel project structures in quickstart/settings.gradle.kts.
-These settings allow you to maintain your code alongside the original CN QS components while leveraging the same build infrastructure.
+These settings allow you to maintain your code alongside the original CN Quickstart components while leveraging the same build infrastructure.

-Customize code generation by modifying the Gradle tasks in
+Customize code generation by modifying the Gradle tasks in quickstart/buildSrc/src/main/kotlin/

-to target specific languages or
+to target specific languages or adjust output formats.

 As your application evolves, you can fine-tune dependency management across language boundaries, configure artifact publishing for CI/CD pipelines, and integrate with the Canton ledger APIs.
 The build system serves as the foundation that connects your Daml models to client applications.

-When troubleshooting build issues, check the generated code in
+When troubleshooting build issues, check the generated code in build/generated-daml-bindings/

-to verify that your Daml models are
+to verify that your Daml models are correctly translated to your target languages.

 Understanding the build system can save extensive time in development efforts compared to creating custom build processes from scratch.